Skip to content

 }

-The base class takes care of the task initialization for us, so all we have to do is to implement the worker method.
+The base class handles task initialization, so you only need to implement the worker method.
 However, if you have different requirements, you can also implement the IChannelService interface directly.
-This might be useful if, for example, you just want to execute some code when the channel is created.
+This can be useful if you only need to execute logic when the channel is created or closed, without the need for a long-running task.

 public class MyService : IChannelService